Home > FAQs > Research > What is the Research Endowment Fund (REF)? How does the Fund work?

 What is the Research Endowment Fund (REF)?
 How does the Fund work?

 • The REF was established in 2009 to provide a steady flow of research funding for the institutions.
 The UGC is responsible for advising on the policies governing the operation, development and investment of the Fund.
-Out of the $18 billion, the investment income of at least $14 billion will be used to replace, from the 2010/11 academic year onwards, the bulk of the existing earmarked research grants distributed annually to the RGC, thus providing greater funding stability and certainty of funding to support institutions' research projects.
+Out of the HK$18 billion, the investment income of at least HK$14 billion will be used to replace, from the 2010/11 academic year onwards, the bulk of the existing earmarked research grants distributed annually to the RGC, thus providing greater funding stability and certainty of funding to support institutions' research projects.

-• In addition, the investment income from up to $4 billion of the REF will be deployed to support theme-based research, thus allowing the institutions to work on research proposals on themes of a longer-term nature and strategically beneficial to the development of Hong Kong.
+• In addition, the investment income from up to HK$4 billion of the REF will be deployed to support theme-based research, thus allowing the institutions to work on research proposals on themes of a longer-term nature and strategically beneficial to the development of Hong Kong.